tusen-ai/naive-ui/demo/documentation/components/configConsumer/enUS/index.md

 # Config Consumer
 Config Consumer is built for getting config (usually as global config) of Config Provider.
-It will be helpful when you want to build a component which supports themes or other mutable features.
+It will be helpful when you want to build a component which supports themes or other theme-related mutable features.
 ## Demos
 ```demo
 basic
 theme-environment
 color
 ```
-## Props

 ## Events
 |Name|Parameters|Description|
 |-|-|-|